AngelesPini/angelespini/README.md

 -Node.JS

-- 👯 I'm working with the FLIPA team
 - 💬 Ask me about what you want to know
 - 📫 How to reach me: angelesbpini@gmail.com
 - 😄 Pronouns: She, her